kimberkay/tasty-plant-pizza/README.md

     Code: player.roll(5)
     Expected Output: {turnTotal: 5, scoreTotal: 0}

-    Test: It will take turnTotal and add it to scoreTotal and put turnTotal to 0
+    Test: It will take turnTotal and it to scoreTotal and put turnTotal to 0
     Code: player.hold()
     Expected Output: {turnTotal:0, scoreTotal: 5}